Washington Metropolitan Area Transit Authority: Inspector general

 The Office of Inspector General was originally authorized by Board Resolution 2006–18, approved by the WMATA Board on April 20, 2006.
 With the amendments enacted on August 19, 2009, the Office of Inspector General became part of the WMATA Compact.
 This change was one of the requirements for the $1.5 billion federal grant offered by the Passenger Rail Investment and Improvement Act of 2008.
 Helen Lew became the Metro's first Inspector General on May 14, 2007, establishing the WMATA Office of Inspector General.
-Her appointment by the Board of Directors replaced the former Auditor General's Office.
+Her appointment by the board of directors replaced the former Auditor General's Office.
 On April 17, 2017, Geoffrey Cherrington replaced Lew, who retired, as Inspector General, Unlike the Auditor General, the Inspector General and his office report directly to the Board and are organizationally independent of WMATA management.

 Services

 Metrorail

-Since opening in 1976, the Metrorail network has grown to include six lines, 97 stations, and 129 miles (208 km) of track.
-It is the third-busiest rapid transit system in the United States in number of passenger trips, after the New York City Subway and Chicago "L".
-The record for daily ridership was 1.12 million on January 20, 2009, the day of Barack Obama's first Presidential Inauguration, followed by the Women's March on January 21, 2017, with 1,001,613 trips.
+Since opening in 1976, the Metrorail network has grown to include six lines, 98 stations, and 129 miles (208 km) of track.
+As of 2023, it is the second-busiest rapid transit system in the United States in average daily ridership after the New York City Subway The record for daily ridership was 1.12 million on January 20, 2009, the day of Barack Obama's first Presidential Inauguration, followed by the Women's March on January 21, 2017, with 1,001,613 trips.
 In 2016, Metrorail had nearly 180 million trips.
 Fares vary based on the distance traveled and the time of day.
-Riders enter and exit the system using a proximity card known as SmarTrip.
+Riders can enter and exit the system by using a proximity card known as SmarTrip, or by using contactless payments via credit card, debit card, or smart device.

 SmarTrip cards can also be used on a smartphone through Apple Pay and Google Pay.
 Magnetic stripe tickets stopped being accepted on March 6, 2016.
-Metrorail's frequency of service and fares vary depending on the available subsidy, the particular transit line, and the distance traveled.
+Metrorail's frequency of service and fares vary depending on the available funding, the particular transit line, and the distance traveled.

 Metro offers parking for commuters at 44 Metrorail stations.
 Most lots are on a first-come, first-served basis and fill up quickly each day.
 Thirty-six stations offer reserved parking, with customers purchasing permits to park in specified spaces.
 Four Metrorail stations (Greenbelt, Huntington, Franconia–Springfield, and Wiehle-Reston East) have spaces reserved for multi-day parking for up to ten days.
 Parking fees are paid by SmarTrip card or credit card.
 Cash payments are not accepted for parking fees.